 Egyptians working in the tourism industry are more tolerant and inclusive when it comes to racial/ethnic/religious diversity, gender equality and LGTB rights so you will always feel respected and safe when you’re with them.

 If you’re sheltered by an organized tour, these are the only Egyptians you will end up encountering, and trust me, you’ll love every minute of their presence.

 They are really good people who want to show you the many wonders of their country, as is the case of Inside Egypt, a unique tour company led by knowledgeable Egyptian guides.

-However, please be aware that Egypt is a very conservative and unequal country (specially in its treatment of women with 99% of them reporting harassment) so you can expect a big culture shock if you’re coming from a place where human rights are prioritised over traditions and beliefs.
+However, please be aware that Egypt is a very conservative and unequal country (specially in its treatment of women with 99% of them reporting harassment) so you can expect a big culture shock if you’re coming from a place where human rights are prioritized over traditions and beliefs.

 During the times where I separated from the group to explore Egypt on my own, I saw a big contrast and contradiction in the sense that Egyptians are unhappy by the way their country is perceived abroad and yet, do nothing to prevent harassers from operating freely in the streets.